Starting Your Collection

 Ocean Jasper, Another Success Story

 That year, Ocean Jasper’s popularity surged, and its availability decreased.
 Notably, this exceptional material was only accessible at a remote location, reachable solely at low tide by boat.
-As a result, the price of Ocean Jasper skyrocketed the subsequent year, prompting me to refrain from making a purchase.
+As a result, the price of Ocean Jasper skyrocketed the subsequent year, prompting us to refrain from making a purchase.

 Rock and Mineral Prices Don’t Always Go Up